Education Research Current About VU Amsterdam NL

 • Walk to talk

-"I don't see it.
+"I don't see it happening.
 I see it walking."

 Like students, VU employees deserve a separate project to get them to move more in a day.
-Therefore, the plan is to bring about a culture change in the workplace through small interventions: instead of standing as the exception, to sitting as the exception.
-This can be done by doing consultations and meetings (partly) while standing or also interrupting with a 'Scherdertje'.
+The plan is therefore to bring about a culture change in the workplace through small interventions: instead of standing as the exception, to sitting as the exception.
+This can be done by doing consultations and meetings (partly) while standing or also interrupting them with a 'Shearer'.
 And by conducting bilas or annual meetings together while walking.
 Desks behind which you can also stand can also contribute.
 VU in Beweging also advocates that exercise during working hours simply counts as work.

 Interested?
 Also take a look at: Sustainable employability - Make work of yourself.